MLH/Twilio-GHW-Cloud-Week/README.md

 To complete the week's challenges, there's some setup we need to do first.
 Today you will:

-- Create and upgrade your Twilio account with some free credit.
+- Create a Twilio account and receive complimentary free credits to start
 - Install the Twilio command line interface
 - Install `curl` to make requests to the Twilio API from the command line.

 ### Step 1: Create an account

-If you don't already have a Twilio account, create one by visiting [this link](https://www.twilio.com/try-twilio?promo=mlh-twilio).
+If you don't already have a Twilio account, create one by visiting [this link](https://hackp.ac/ghwcloud-twilio).

-### Step 2: Upgrading your account

-When you create an account with the above link, you will create a trial account.
-To upgrade your account:

-- Visit the #twilio channel in the MLH Discord.
-- Check the pinned messages for the channel.
-- Find the promo code shared in the pinned message.
-- Follow [this guide](https://www.twilio.com/blog/apply-promo-code) to apply the promo code to your account.

-When you use this code, you will also get some free credit.
-If you did not create a new account, and are using an account you created in the past, you can still use this code to get extra credit to complete the Global Hack Week daily challenge.
+- You should receive some free credits to start out with.

-### Step 3: Installing the Twilio CLI
+### Step 2: Installing the Twilio CLI

 The Twilio CLI makes it easy to use Twilio from our command line interface.
 We will use the Twilio CLI to test our Twilio services from anywhere in the world.

 To install the CLI, follow [this guide](https://www.twilio.com/docs/twilio-cli/quickstart).

-### Step 4: Installing `curl`
+### Step 3: Installing `curl`

 The last step today is to install `curl`. `curl` is a command line tool for getting data from URLs, and we'll use it to interact with the Twilio REST API.